terascope/teraslice/docs/packages/data-mate/overview.md

 ### isJSON

-`isJSON(INPUT) - Validates that input is a valid JSON string or a list of valid JSON`
+`isJSON(input) - Validates that input is a valid JSON string or a list of valid JSON`

 ```javascript
  FieldValidator.isJSON('{ "bob": "gibson" }'); # true